martin-ueding/thinkpad-scripts/doc/man/thinkpad-rotate.1.rst

 ------

 You can create a config file in ``$HOME/.config/thinkpad-scripts/config.ini``, which is a simple INI configuration file.
+The old config can be converted using the ``thinkpad-scripts-config-migrate`` script that was introduced in version 4.0.
 A sample config would look like this:

 .. code-block:: ini